colinmchale/MyPortfolioPage/README.md

 * About Me - contains a header that has proper indentation, an image of myself that has multiple borders, and a brief description.

 * Work - this section displays the projects in a row with the first projects growing twice as fast as the others.
-Each project has a link over the figure, however, only the first project will launch a new page as I only have one project to display up to this point.
+Each project has a link over the figure.
 Each project is designed with a gradient background and in a card-like manner.

 * Contact Me - includes a header with proper indentation along with multiples sections of info (one being a link to a seperate tab).